-Carol Rosenfeld is a Senior Project Director at the Environmental Finance Center.
+Carol Rosenfeld was a Senior Project Director at the Environmental Finance Center until June 2019.
 Carol previously advocated for green banks at the Coalition for Green Capital and managed energy use for the City of Philadelphia.
 She has also worked on sustainability strategy at the University of Pennsylvania, Exelon, and Environmental Defense Fund.
 Carol holds an MBA from the Yale School of Management and a degree in Civil and Environmental Engineering from Princeton University.